 Between 12-68% of people with OCD reported having major depressive episodes.3 Some people with OCD may have depression symptoms that are secondary to OCD and are often resolved with effective treatment.

-Those with OCD that are also depressed may experience the following:
+People with OCD who are also depressed may experience the following:

 - Persistent low moods